 The Young Ones marked a radical departure for the BBC and producer Paul Jackson later claimed the show was only green-lit for fear of losing potential comedic talent to the new Channel Four station, Britain’s first new TV station for 18 years.
 Swearing and violence on the scale (doubtless modest by today’s standards) seen in The Young Ones were unheard of, and in the weeks of playground discussion that followed at my school, being allowed by one’s parents to watch The Young Ones became almost a badge of honor.
 For Jackson, as well as the show’s fans, this formed part of the appeal of the show; rougher, less polished and with an agenda unappealing to conservatives, the show felt as important to young Brits in the early 1980s as rock and roll had given young Americans in the late 1950s.
 “Kids became aware of this kind of comedy for the first time,” said Jackson in 1989, though as writer and comedy historian Roger Wilmut puts it, the show “rather surprised everyone by becoming a cult with younger schoolchildren.”

 The BBC produced only 12 episodes of The Young Ones, with a second series of six appearing on BBC2 in May 1984.
 Mayall, along with co-writers Lise Mayer and Ben Elton, emphatically killed off the characters in the show’s finale ‘Summer Holiday,’ where Neil, Mike, Vyvyan and Rick come bottom out of the entire world (and in that order) in their exams and are thrown out of their derelict lodgings by Mr Balowski, on finding a dead elephant-headed man under the living room carpet.
 Robbing a bank, the boys celebrate their new freedom only to crash their stolen double-decker bus over the edge of a cliff, killing them all in the resulting explosion.
+Credit: Wikimedia Commons/Courtesy Ronald Reagan LibraryThey survived for a time outside TV, appearing in occasional live charity performances, and the spin-off book, Bachelor Boys, became the must-have present for kids my age in Christmas 1984.
+Outside the UK, the show enjoyed great popularity with the young surfing crowd in Australia, and enjoyed a run on MTV in 1985 as one of the first comedy shows of any sort show on that channel.

 A long time has passed since The Young Ones first aired, and those kids who watched the students first time around may now have young students of their own.
 Since then, Britain has changed (many say for the worse), and so has British TV comedy (just as many will say for the better).
 Those who implemented those changes are still around, one way or another, in politics and television, and Rick would still today call for revolution and anarchy, even while clinging to the comforts of the past.
 The Young Ones still manages to appeal to nostalgia freaks and those looking for something to challenge the establishment, while always delivering the laughs.
 And, if there’s something which the establishment fears, it is laughter.